zhong-yy/GraSphInv/README.md

 ## 1 Installation

-You need to compile from source.
+You need to compile the program from source.

 ### 1.1 Recommended Compiler

-The program is written in C++, so a C++ compiler is necessary.
+The inversion program is written in C++.
 You can use one of the following compilers.

 - [Intel oneAPI (based on Clang)](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#gs.koucg5) (2021, 2022)